Congested Urban Networks Tend to Be Insensitive to Signal Settings: Implications for Learning-Based Control: Introduction

 \section{Introduction}

-Congested urban networks have long been considered to behave chaotically and to be very unpredictable, with output flows being hypersensitive to the input demand \citep{daganzo1996nature,daganzo1998queue,nair2001non,adewumi2016application}.
-This apparent complexity has led to the development of numerous signal control algorithms, mathematical programs and learning-based control methods to optimize network performance \citep[see e.g.,][] {khamis2014adaptive, chu2016large,xu2018network,ge2019cooperative,wei2019colight,tan2019cooperative,gong2019decentralized}.
-Although operational improvements have been shown in these references, they mostly correspond to light traffic conditions or very specific small networks.
-And success has been limited when it comes to outperforming greedy benchmarks even under lightly congested conditions \citep{belletti2017expert}.
+Congested urban networks are known to behave chaotically and to be very unpredictable, with microscopic outputs being hypersensitive to the input demand \cite{daganzo1996nature,daganzo1998queue,nair2001non,adewumi2016application}.
+An explanation for these unpredictable dynamics has long been conjectured \cite{nagel1995emergent,nagatani2002physics,helbing2001traffic,chowdhury2000statistical,nagel2003still} based on the analogy of gas-liquid phase transitions \cite{stauffer2018introduction}.
+In this analogy, near the critical density chaotic dynamics emerge as a result of the power-law distribution of congested clusters--the area and the time-space plane where vehicles are stopped.
+Power laws are the hallmark of fractal objects and complex systems having phase transitions, and due to their infinite variance are responsible for the chaotic and unpredictable dynamics \cite {schroeder2009fractals}.
+This complexity has proven hard to tackle in the literature, where numerous signal control algorithms, mathematical programs and learning-based control methods to optimize network performance have shown only mild success \cite{khamis2014adaptive, chu2016large,xu2018network,ge2019cooperative,wei2019colight,tan2019cooperative,gong2019decentralized}.
+Although operational improvements have been shown in these references, they mostly correspond to light traffic conditions or very small networks.
+And success has been limited when it comes to outperforming greedy benchmarks even under lightly congested conditions \cite{belletti2017expert}.